HARSHINI-0523/E-commerce/README.md

 2. Login: Log into your account to manage your cart and profile.

-3. Shop: Browse products, add them to the cart, and proceed with your purchases.
+3. Shop: Browse products, add them to the cart.

 4. Cart Management: You can add or remove items from your shopping cart.